 Impact on Your Credit Score

-Settling medical debt can affect your credit score, but here’s what you need to know.
+Settling medical debt can affect your credit score, but here’s what to know.

 Medical Debt and Credit Reports